 We won't pretend this model is perfect.
 While our tests confirmed that it could hold up to its 35-lb claim, the rack struggles with weight distribution.
 It's important to load this rack in a balanced manner to avoid tipping over, especially when horizontally extended to its maximum length.
 We weren't crazy about the aesthetics.
 To us, the plastic and silver metal construction looks more office-ready than at home in a bedroom.
-The "bottom shelf" consists of two bars rather than a solid plank, making it useful to only certain types of items.
+The "bottom shelf" consists of two bars rather than a solid plank, making it useful for only certain types of items.
 Despite these drawbacks and a noticeable lack of artistry, the Honey-Can-Do deserves a mention for being a functional and inexpensive rack that is straightforward and fulfills its purpose as a clothes hanger.

-The Simple Houseware Commercial Z Base Rack is the huskier big brother to the Simple Houseware Heavy Duty Rack we tested.
+The Simple Houseware Commercial Z Base is the huskier big brother to the Simple Houseware Heavy Duty Rack we tested.
 With large dimensions and a reinforced z-shaped base frame constructed of thick metal, this rack supported well over 200 lbs in our test and could hold nearly 100 garments.
 The red coating adds a unique flair while maintaining a sturdy, industrial look, and we were pleasantly surprised that it looks more hip in person than we expected from the online photos.
 This rack easily handles heavy use and frequent re-assembly for events, shows, photoshoots, etc., but would be equally efficient as a household storage item, especially in a garage.
 On top of all the other positive attributes, it assembles in a flash.

 The Z Base lacks any lower racks or fashionable home decor qualities to show off.
 Additionally, while we found the rack to stand strong during our durability tests, the vertical rods are not screwed into the base frame, making lifting and maneuvering corners and doorways more difficult.
 The drawbacks are few, though, and we love the advantages.
 If you're looking for something mobile, substantial, and spacious with an industrial-but-fun aesthetic, this is the rack for you.